reactabular/reactabular/packages/reactabular-highlight/README.md

 To make it possible to highlight search results per column, there's a specific `highlight.cell` formatter.

+## How to Use?

 To use it, you'll first you have to annotate your rows using `highlight.highlighter`.
 It attaches a structure like this there:

 ```javascript
 _highlights: {